NewcastleRSE/CVPR-NAS-VUE/README.md

 The website must be able to collect data from running the competition submissions and display a ranking of competitor results.

-Last years website is available for reference at:
+Last year's website is available for reference at:

 https://competitions.codalab.org/competitions/29853

 ### Prerequisites

-Any tools or versions of languages needed to run code.
-For example specific Python or Node versions.
-Minimum hardware requirements also go here.
+Vue-cli, Node.js

 ### Installation

-How to build or install the applcation.
+How to build or install the application

 ### Running Locally

-How to run the application on your local system.
+yarn serve

 ### Running Tests